 *A FOOTNOTE TO MY STORY: My sister Jan decided to move forward spring 2011 with her own prophylactic mastectomy and reconstruction.
 In preparation for that surgery she had a breast MRI in January 2011.
 That breast MRI and subsequent biopsy detected invasive-ductal carcinoma (cancer).
 Her breast surgery was obviously moved-up.
 Fortunately, the cancer had not spread.
 However, she has had to endure many additional surgeries due to reconstruction issues she has encountered.

 Lillian died in 1934 at age 33

 Kristin died in 2010 at age 42

 To read other BRCA stories please go to:

 Debbie's story IN SPANISH: http://debbiebrcastory.eventbrite.com

-I am thrilled I was able to contribute to an epic new BRCA book
+I am thrilled I was able to contribute to this epic book

 Amy Byer ShainmanThe BRCA ResponderBRCA Health Advocate, BRCA1 positive previvor